exonomyapp/interNovel/docs/product-plan.md

 # Internovel Platform: Project Documentation and Technical Overview (Enhanced)

+## Project Status

+**Note on Project Status:** We are beginning the development of the Internovel application.
+All new code added to this repository is part of the current development effort.
+The existing documentation (`docs/`) is from a previous iteration of the project.
+While `vision-scope.md`, `product-plan.md`, and `feature-guide.md` serve as the guiding plan for the new application, the `functional-spec.md` and `implementation-plan.md` will be updated concurrently with the codebase.
+Other documents will be updated as new features require.

 ## Table of Contents
 1. [Project Vision and Purpose](#project-vision-and-purpose)
 2. [Core Value Propositions](#core-value-propositions)